Monogyny: Evolutionary significance

 Male animals, especially in species where males provide little or no parental investment (time and energy invested in current offspring at the expense of future offspring), are generally expected to maximize their fitness by mating with several females.
 In certain monogynous settings, however, paternal investment by the male is greater than that of males in other mating systems because the benefits of paternal protection exceed those of searching for additional mates.
-Paternal investment includes even dramatic examples such as the remarkable adaptation of male sacrifice via sexual cannibalism and the ability to inflict genital damage unto oneself to increase paternity success.
+Paternal investment includes even dramatic examples such as the remarkable adaptation of male sacrifice via sexual cannibalism and the ability to inflict genital damage on oneself to increase paternity success.
 In these circumstances, selection may favor extreme mechanisms of paternity protection that amount to a maximal investment in a single mating.

 There are also circumstances in which monogyny evolves when males do not provide any paternal investment.
 Researchers have focused on sexual behaviour in systems where males have low paternal investment but frequently mate only once in their lifetimes, after which they are often killed by the female.
 Mating effort is high for these males.
 In particular, time and energy costs or risks incurred by males in securing a given mating could decrease the relative number of males available for mating; this type of mating is called non-promiscuous.
 Researchers have focused on species of web-building spiders with males that show high levels of non-promiscuous mating effort but apparently low paternal investment.
 The mechanism of male monogamy (monogyny) in these species is indisputably the most extreme form of non-promiscuous mating effort.